Tim-Jackins/sigma-guide/shop.md

 # Shop

-> Safety first.
+> But a shop in dark, it's really quite dangerous.
+> -*Ozzy Ozbourne* on safety.

 This goes for every machine in the shop:

-1. Only operate machine you know how to use.
+1. Only operate machines you know how to use.
 2. Operate them in ways that you understand.
 3. Stay at the machine until it comes to a stop.
-4. Understand that if you don't clean up after yourself you're a bad person.
+4. Understand that if you don't clean up after yourself: you're a bad person.

 ## Table Saw